yhfgyyf/ooba/README.md

 This will download and install some patches I have made for Ooba.
 You can check the code here: https://github.com/Notnaton/ooba/tree/windows This is experimental and will be updated at random times.
-Should you have a problem please run: `interpreter --local --debug` and make an issue here: https://github.com/Notnaton/ooba/issues
+Should you have a problem please run: `interpreter --local --debug`

 You can remove changes by running
 ```shell